netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 ##########################################################################################
 ### 0.1 Release notes
 ##########################################################################################

+OSHI-VM_6 to be released
+- Added the folder /home/user/workspace/Mantoo-scripts-and-readme
+- The update_all.sh script also updates /home/user/workspace/Mantoo-scripts-and-readme
+- The laucher icons in the desktop now points to the scripts in Mantoo-scripts-and-readme
+- /root/ryu_start.sh is a symbolic link to the script in Mantoo-scripts-and-readme
+- New version of wireshark (1.12.8) is included

 OSHI-VM_5 released 2015-10-10
 - A launcher icon named "go" on the desktop is used to launch the Topology3D GUI